bendera/vscode-commit-message-editor/vsc-extension-quickstart.md

 # Bump a package version.
 It writes the modified data to the package.json and creates a new tag.
 npm version [<newversion> | major | minor | patch]

+# Create a binary for the Github release
+vsce package

 # Publish the created tag.
 The new version will be automatically published
 # to Marketplace by Github Actions.
 git push origin <tagname>